BNLNPPS/esi-mitsuba-sandbox/notebooks/README.md

 # Notebooks for the Mitsuba study

-## Current Notebooks

-* _sandbox_: a close replica of the "hello world" notebooks found on the Mitsuba website, created for basic validation
-* _emitter_: experimentation with the placement and characteristics of the light sources

-The scene defiitions were created and are maintained in the XML code in the _scenes_ folder.

 ## General Notes

 Simple objects can be described directly in the XML format adopted for the Mitsuba